 Our medical negligence team is top ranked in the Tier 1 category in the prestigious Legal 500 and Chambers & Partners annual reviews in recognition of their medical negligence work.
-The department is described as ‘One of the market leaders’ noted for ‘achieving high-value settlements’ in birth injury claims and also for its ‘superb reputation for handling a wide range of clinical negligence claims’.
+The department is described as ‘an excellent niche firm that specialises in the most complex cases, including birth injury matters, fatal accidents, brain injury matters and cerebral palsy claims’.

 The Minton Morrill medical negligence department is led by Simon Minton.
-Simon and Julia Morrill are both recognised as the only two Leading Individuals for clinical negligence in the Leeds area.
-The other department members: Susan Bartfield, Charles Gillott, Sahida Patal and Guy Pomphrey all have a wealth of experience in this area of law.
+Simon and Julia Morrill are both recognised as the only two Leading Individuals for clinical negligence in Leeds.
+The other department members: Sahida Patal and Guy Pomphrey all have a wealth of experience in this area of law.
 Speak to our team today to work towards succeeding with your claim.

 Over the past year our team of lawyers has settled a range of cases.
-Examples include:
+Examples of medical negligence include:

 - Settling four different £5 million pound plus birth injury cerebral palsy claims.